History of vegetarianism: Early modern period

+Europe

 It was during the European Renaissance that vegetarianism reemerged in Europe as a philosophical concept based on an ethical motivation.
-Among the first celebrities who supported it were Leonardo da Vinci (1452–1519) and Pierre Gassendi (1592–1655).
-In the 17th century the paramount theorist of the meatless or Pythagorean diet was the English writer Thomas Tryon (1634–1703) and subsequently the Romantic poets.
+Among the first figures who supported it were Leonardo da Vinci (1452–1519) and Pierre Gassendi (1592–1655).
+In the 17th century the paramount theorist of the meatless or Pythagorean diet was the English writer Thomas Tryon (1634–1703), who published the vegetarian text The Way to Health, Long Life and Happiness in 1683.
+Subsequently, the Romantic poets advocated vegetarianism.
+In 1699, English writer John Evelyn (1620 –1706) published the vegetarian treatise and cookbook Acetaria: A Discourse of Sallets.
+Scottish physician George Cheyne (1672–1743) was a vegetarian and authored An Essay of Health and Long Life, first published in 1724.
+Italian physician Antonio Cocchi (1695–1758) authored the book Del vitto pitagorico per uso della medicina in 1743.
+It was translated by Robert Dodsley into English as The Pythagorean Diet, of Vegetables Only, Conducive to the Preservation of Health, and the Cure of Diseases in 1745.
+The anonymously authored Primitive Cookery, the second edition of which was published in 1767, advocated affordable, lacto-vegetarian meals, although some of its recipes contain meat.

+Opposing views

 On the other hand, influential philosophers such as René Descartes (1596–1650) and Immanuel Kant (1724–1804) were of the opinion that there cannot be any ethical duties whatsoever toward animals—though Kant also observes that "He who is cruel to animals becomes hard also in his dealings with men.
 We can judge the heart of a man by his treatment of animals."
 By the end of the 18th century in England the claim that animals were made only for man's use (anthropocentrism) was still being advanced, but no longer carried general assent.
 Very soon, it would disappear altogether.